intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

 5. The log files for each run are saved at the value of `--output-dir`.

-   * Below is a sample log file snippet when testing latency:
+   * Below is a sample log file snippet when testing online inference:
      ```
      2019-01-04 20:02:23.855441: step 80, 78.3 images/sec
      2019-01-04 20:02:23.974862: step 90, 83.7 images/sec